ggjey/static-analysis/README.md

 - [brakeman](https://brakemanscanner.org) — A static analysis security vulnerability scanner for Ruby on Rails applications.

-- [Credential Digger](https://github.com/SAP/credential-digger) — Credential Digger is a GitHub scanning tool that identifies hardcoded credentials (Passwords, API Keys, Secret Keys, Tokens, personal information, etc),  and filtering the false positive data through a machine learning model called [Password Model](https://huggingface.co/SAPOSS/password-model).
-This scanner is able to detect passwords and non structured tokens with a low false positive rate.

 - [Datree](https://datree.io/) — A CLI tool to prevent Kubernetes misconfigurations by ensuring that manifests and Helm charts follow best practices as well as your organization’s policies

-- [detect-secrets](https://github.com/Yelp/detect-secrets) — An enterprise friendly way of detecting and preventing secrets in code.
-It does this by running periodic diff outputs against heuristically crafted regex statements,  to identify whether any new secret has been committed.
-This way, it avoids the overhead of digging  through all git history, as well as the need to scan the entire repository every time.

 - [Enlightn](https://www.laravel-enlightn.com/) — A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
 Contains 120 automated checks.

-- [Gitleaks](https://github.com/zricethezav/gitleaks) — A SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.

 - [gokart](https://github.com/praetorian-inc/gokart) — Golang security analysis with a focus on minimizing false positives.
 It is capable of tracing the source of variables and function arguments  to determine whether input sources are safe.